caprica/vlcj-legacy/README.md

 means a JNI shared library is needed on all platforms - clearly this is not desirable since one of the goals of moving to FFI is to have a pure Java solution with no extra libraries needed.

-Optionally required by vlcj on Windows (to discover the VLC install directory from the Windows Registry):

- - Advapi32Util.AdvapiUtil32.getRegistryLocalMachineStringValue

-This registry method seems on its face that it should be easier to provide a replacement for, at least when compared with the component ID methods.
-However, it seems that it is necessary to deal with issues like ASCII vs wide characters in the Win32 API, making things a little more difficult.
-On the plus side, a general solution is not required here, it is only necessary to get the VLC install path, nothing more.

 ## Present status and possible ways forward

 For the native component ID method replacements, this is currently at an impasse and suggestions would be welcomed.